- General Jump to content

 You may submit your application at any time, but you must receive IRB approval before you begin recruiting participants or collecting data.
 For a full board review, complete application materials must be received by the first day of the month in which the review will take place.

 What do I submit?

-You should submit the IRB Cover Page, the appropriate application form, an informed consent form or survey cover letter, training certifications for all researchers involved, and any tests, surveys, interview questions you will be using in your study, and any recruitment materials.
+You should submit the appropriate application form, an informed consent form or survey cover letter, training certifications for all researchers involved, and any tests, surveys, interview questions you will be using in your study, and any recruitment materials.

 Which IRB application should I complete?

 Before starting an application, investigators must identify the appropriate Review Type.
 This determines which application is completed

 - Exempt status is for minimal risk* studies meeting specific criteria.
 Research is “exempt from full board review”, but an “Exempt” application must still be completed and submitted for review.
 Only the IRB Chair, committee members, or IRB Administrator may determine if an application meets exempt status.

 - Expedited review is for minimal risk* studies meeting specific criteria.
 Protocols are generally reviewed by one primary IRB reviewer.
 Protocols approved under Expedited review are subject to IRB continuing review.

 - Full Board review is for protocols that involve more than minimal risk or do not meet the criteria for Exempt or Expedited.
 They are reviewed at a convened IRB meeting.
 Examples of protocols requiring Full Board review include randomized double-blind placebo-controlled studies; Phase I, II, III and IV clinical trials.
 Studies asking questions about drug use, immigration status, or involving “at-risk” populations, etc. may require Full Board review.